PrimoKu/smart-international-shipping-cost/doc/srs_it1.md

 - As a Group Order manager, I want to automate payment collection and joiners’ info collection so that I don’t have to manually input them into an Excel sheet.
 - As a Group Order manager, I want to automate the calculation of shipping payment per joiner depending on the weight of their claims so that I can be fair when charging my joiners.
 - As a Group Order manager, I want to be able to set deadlines for orders so the group can get their packages in a timely manner.
+- As a Group Order manager, I want to be able to checkout my group once everyone is ready so I can begin the shipping process to receive our packages.

 **Shipper’s perspective (separate from member (Joiner/Manager):**